shadiaali/fsu_template/README.md

 # fsu_template
-The front-end back-end template for the FSU site
+The front-end back-end template for the FSU site.
+Taking the forms from the old design to the new one.

 # Done